First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 TAULER & FAU AUCTIONS, AUCTION 145, LOT 188 25.06.2024

-The weight and fineness of these Castilian coins were greater than those of the local Navarrese.
-As a result, the exchange value of these coins was set at 72 twelve-cornado gros, while the local Navarrese had a value of 53 gros (the old Ducats of Francis Febo and the Shields of Bearn also showed an exchange value of 56 gros and 52 gros respectively).
+The weight and fineness of these Castellano coins were higher than those of the local Nabarros.
+As a result, the exchange rate of these castellanos was set at 72 twelve-cornado gros, while the local nabarros had a rate of 53 gros (the old Ducats of Francis Febo and the Shields (Ecus) of Bearn also showed an exchange rate of 56 gros and 52 gros respectively).

-Likewise, if we look at these Castilians, we can see that their iconography was the same as that of the local Navarrese, with the image of the king and queen, who wanted to be highlighted and consolidated, on the front and the coat of arms of the royal house that needed to be consolidated once again (Navarre and Evreux in our case).
+Likewise, if we look at these Castellanos, we can see that their iconography was the same as that of the local Nabarros, with the image of the king and queen, which was required to be highlighted, on the obverse and the coat of arms of the royal house to be consolidated on the reverse (Navarre and Evreux in our case).

-But what was the connection between Brittany and the kingdom of Navarre, and what could have caused these Breton cards to appear in Navarre?
-Alain of Labrit, the royal representative and governor of Navarre, was embroiled in the “mad war” of Brittany between 1485 and 1488, and later until 1491, as the Duke-candidate for the aforementioned heiress, Duchess Anne.
-Anne eventually married the King of France, but during these years the Navarrese, Gascons and Bearnots brought many cards to their villages, replacing their local coins and arousing the concern of the courts.
+But what was the connection between Brittany and the kingdom of Navarre, and what could have caused these Breton tarjas to appear in Navarre?
+Alain of Albret, the royal representative and governor of Navarre, was embroiled in the “mad war” of Brittany between 1485 and 1488, and even later until 1491, as the Duke-candidate for the aforementioned heiress, Duchess Anne.
+Anne eventually married the King of France, but during these years the Navarrese, Gascons and Bearnots having fought in that war brought many tarjas to their villages, replacing their local coins and arousing the concern of the estates.

-Alain himself was probably involved in the arrival of the large number of tarjas, and he would have initially established an exchange value that was beneficial to him.
-The value of these tarjas in Brittany was the same as that of the gros of Phoebus and the blanka or white of Bearn, that is, sixteen cornados or twenty-two black money (negretes).
-They had such an influence that the medium-sized coins of Navarre will be called tarjas from this time on (although they also received the name sezen, due to their value of sixteen cornados).
+Alain himself was probably also involved in the introduction of this big quantity of tarjas, and he would have initially established an exchange rate that was beneficial to him.
+The value of these tarjas from Brittany was the same as that of the gros of Francis Phoebus and the blanc of Bearn, that is, sixteen cornados or thirty two black dineros (negretes).
+They had such an influence that the medium-valued coins of Navarre would onwards be called tarjas (although they also received the name sezen, due to their value of sixteen cornados).

-Let us now examine the circumstances of these carved cornado specimens.
+Let us now examine the details of the minted cornado specimens.

-One of the entries that the Cornado lanquets make in the seigniorage accounts is the one shown here, the first Cornado lanquet corresponding to the year 1487.
+One of the entries that the Cornado mintings make in the seigniorage accounts is the one shown below, the first Cornado minting corresponding to the year 1487.
 It has a couple of interesting details:

 Courtesy of the General Archive of Navarre, Subentry of AGN, Box 164, Document 22

-On the first of the IIII of April of the year MCCCCLXXXVII for a resolution that the right Martin d'Aoyz master of the coin fixed of CCXXII marquos and I Onzas de cornados that closed the assay of the cup by Myguel despinal assayor contained to the law of X fine silver grains and de talla fueron al peso a VIII quadernas y I cornado en la onza que segun la law LXXXXII dineros XIII granos 1/4 de fin que son VII sueldos VIII dineros XIII granos argent fin et pa el dcho del senynoriaje delibro el dcho maestro a XXX sueldos por sueldo de ley q montan -> XI Pound XI Salary IIII Diru
+Primo a IIII de abril del ayno MCCCCLXXXVII por una delibranza q el dcho Martin d’Aoyz maestro de la moneda fizo de CCXXII marquos et I Onzas de cornados q fecho ensay a copela por Myguel despinal ensayador contuvieron a la ley de X granos argent fin et de talla fueron al peso a VIII quadernas y I cornado en la onza que según la ley LXXXXII dineros XIII granos 1/4 de fin que son VII sueldos VIII dineros XIII granos argent fin et pa el dcho del senynoriaje delibro el dcho maestro a XXX sueldos por sueldo de ley q montan -> XI Pounds XI Shillings IIII Dineros

-That is, on April 4, 1487, the mintmaster Martin de Aoiz delivered the result of 222 marks and one ounce of cornado coins, which were minted by the assayer Miguel de Espinal. through the cup He tried, establishing the ten-grain silver law.
-The number of coins produced was 8 kopecks and one piece per ounce of mintage, that is, ((8*4) + 1 ) = 33 grains in an ounce and 33*8 = 264 grains in each mark of mintage; that is, in this account entry, 222,125*264 = 58,641 cornados were minted in total.
-According to the coinage law, although the cornados had a nominal silver content of eleven grains, as reflected in the accounts, all mintages benefited from the one-grain remedy and Martin paid his seigniorage taxes based on this ten-grain silver content.
+That is, on April 4, 1487, the mintmaster Martin de Aoiz delivered the result of 222 marks and one ounce in cornado coins, which were assayed by the assayer Miguel de Espinal. by means of the cupellation method and resulted in a 10 grain silver law.
+The number of coins produced was 8 quadernas (4 specimens) and one piece per ounce of mintage, that is, ((8*4) + 1 ) = 33 units in an ounce and 33*8 = 264 units in each mark of mintage; this means that in this accounting entry, 222,125*264 = 58.641 cornados were minted in total.
+According to the coinage law, although the cornados had a nominal silver content of eleven grains, as reflected in the accounts, all mintages benefited from the one grain remedy and Martin paid his seigniorage taxes based on this ten grain silver content.

-The seigniorage tax was 30 seulements per mark of fine silver used, the same as in the previous reign.
+The seigniorage tax to be paid was 30 shillings (sous-sueldos) per minted mark of fine silver, the same rate as in the previous reign.

-If we multiply the number of worked marks by ten grains, we would get 2221.25 grains, which is, if we convert it to money and grains, the 92 money and 13.25 grains mentioned in the accounts.
-If we turn this figure around, the worked cornados are said to have used 7 sueldos, 8 money and 13 grains of silver.
-This is quite interesting, because these 222.125 worked marks, with a silver content of 10 grains, should give us (222.125*1/12*10/24) = 7.7126 pure silver marks used.
-This amount of silver use is a weight quantity and should be expressed in marks, ounces, and the like, but instead it is expressed in sueldos, dimes, and grains, where a sueldo was a weight mark (sueldo de ley), divided into 12 dimes, and a dime into 24 grains.
-If these 7.7126 marks were converted to this base, it would give us 7 sueldos, 8 dimes, and 13.5 grains, exactly as shown in the accounts (well, actually, with an error of half a grain).
+If we multiply the number of minted rough marks by ten grains, we would get 2221.25 grains, which is, if we convert it to deniers and grains, the 92 deniers/dineros and 13.25 grains mentioned in the accounts.
+If we turn this figure around, the minted cornados are said to have used 7 sueldos, 8 deniers and 13 grains of silver.
+This is quite interesting, because the 222.125 rough marks, with a silver content of 10 grains, should give us an amount of (222.125*1/12*10/24) = 7.7126 pure silver marks used.
+This amount of silver usage is a weight quantity and should be expressed in marks, ounces, and the like, but instead it is expressed in sueldos, deniers, and grains, where a sueldo was a weight mark (sueldo de ley, roughly 244.750gr), divided into 12 deniers, and a denier into 24 grains.
+If these 7.7126 marks were converted to this base, it would give us 7 sueldos, 8 deniers, and 13.5 grains, exactly as shown in the accounts (well, actually, with an error of half a grain).
 Since the amount of silver used was known, the corresponding seigniorage tax could be easily calculated.
-If each mark of sueldo or pure silver was subject to a tax of 30 sueldos, a quick calculation would show that the tax flow was 11 pounds, 11 sueldos, and 4 dimes, the same number shown in the accounts.
+If each mark of sueldo or pure silver was subject to a tax of 30 sueldos, a quick calculation would show that the tax flow was 11 pounds, 11 shillings and 4 deniers, the same number shown in the accounts.

-Let's now see what cash flow a pure silver mark produced, if we assume a silver content of ten grains and a nominal flow of 256 pieces per mark:
+Let's now see the monetary value that a pure silver mark produced, if we assume a silver content of ten grains per cornado and a nominal quantity of 256 pieces per rough mark:

-Name Crafting Frames created from a Silver Frame (10 grains) Number of Coins minted from a Silver Mark (256 pieces) Seigniorage Processing Costs Merchants' Compensation Total Cash flow generated from a Silver Mark Unexplained cash flow discrepancy
+Name Rough Marks created from a Silver Mark (10 grains) Number of Coins minted from a Silver Mark (256 pieces/Rough Mark) Seigniorage Tax Minting Costs Merchants' Silver Mark Payment Total Monetary Outcome generated from a Silver Mark Remaining Monetary outcome discrepancy

 Cornados